Church creates a ‘mini-me’ outdoor food pantry

 Ecklund, a retired sociology teacher, had been involved in a similar project, the building of the first Little Free Library in Springfield about 10 years prior, so the church tapped him to erect the micropantry.

-Ecklund credits part of the project to Linda Justice, a friend whom he ran into at a park and invited to help him complete the micropantry, which is located on the church grounds.
+Ecklund credits part of the project to Linda Justice, a friend whom he invited to help him complete the micropantry, which is located on the church grounds.

 “It’s very windy where I put it up, so I needed another person to hold things up in the wind while I tried to put it together, so she was a very, very big help,” he said of Justice, who sometimes attends First Presbyterian and was homeless during the project.